Does an excess apply to my cover?

 We have specified waiting periods for some conditions or illnesses in each of our plans.
 These are defined in the Product Disclosure Statement.

-A pre-existing condition is: A condition that existed or occurred prior to the commencement date of the first policy period or within any applicable waiting period.
-A condition that you or your vet were aware of, or a reasonable person in your circumstances would have been aware of.
-This is irrespective of whether the underlying [...]
+Pre-existing condition means a condition that first existed or occurred: prior to the commencement date of the first policy period; or within any applicable waiting period; and which you were aware of, or a reasonable person in your circumstances would have been aware, irrespective of whether the underlying or causative condition has been diagnosed.
+A [...]

 For Pet Primary Cover, there is no upper age limit to purchase a policy.
 For Indoor Cat and Pet Luxury Cover, you must commence the policy before your pet is 9 years of age.
 Note that the benefit percentage will vary based on the age of your pet.
 Once your pet is accepted and as long [...]